jfescobar18/api.reserbox.mx/README.md

 ```

 ENV File
-Create and .env file with the following variables
+Create and .env file in the root folder with the following variables

 ```sh
 NODE_ENV=development